Restream/reindexer/cpp_src/readme.md

   engine: leveldb
 ```

-To configure storage type for Go bindings either `bindings.ConnectOptions` (for builtin) or `confg.ServerConfig` (for builtin-server) structs may be used.
+To configure storage type for Go bindings, either `bindings.ConnectOptions` (for builtin) or `config.ServerConfig` (for builtin-server) structs may be used.

 ### RocksDB